Jake Ball (cricketer): International career

 In May 2016, he received his maiden call to play for England national cricket team against Sri Lanka for the opening match at Headingley.
 Ball was not selected for the final XI, but did make his Test debut two months later, in the first Test against Pakistan at Lord's.
-Ball took figures of 1-51 in Pakistan’s first innings, but failed to take a wicket in the second innings.
+Ball took figures of 1–51 in Pakistan's first innings, but failed to take a wicket in the second innings.
 Pakistan went on to win the match by 75 runs.

-In his debut ODI, Ball took figures of 5-51 to help England win the first match by 21 runs.
+In his debut ODI against Bangladesh, Ball took figures of 5–51 to help England win the first match by 21 runs.
 In doing so he became the first English player to take a five wicket haul on their ODI debut.
 In the second ODI, he finished with 2-44, but England lost by 34 runs to leave the series tied at 1-1.
-In the final match of the series, Ball did not take a wicket a finished with 0-44, but England won the match by 4 wickets to win the series 2-1.
+In the final match of the series, Ball did not take a wicket a finished with 0-44, but England won the match by 4 wickets to win the series 2–1.

 Ball played in the fourth Test match against India, with England already 2-0 down in the series.
-He took 1-47 in India’s first innings, as England lost the match by an innings and 36 runs.
-He kept his place for the final Test of the series, and took figures of 0-93 as India scored 759/7 and won the match by an innings and 75 runs, losing the series 4-0.
+He took 1–47 in India's first innings, as England lost the match by an innings and 36 runs.
+He kept his place for the final Test of the series, and took figures of 0-93 as India scored 759/7 and won the match by an innings and 75 runs, losing the series 4–0.

 In the first ODI against India Ball took figures of 3-67 as England lost by three wickets.
 In the second match he took 0-80 as India posted 381/6 and England lost by 15 runs.
 In the third ODI he took 2-56 as England won by 5 runs.

 In June 2018, he was named in England's Twenty20 International (T20I) squad for the series against India.
 He made his T20I debut for England on 6 July 2018.